 Debt and Financing Obligations

 On June 13, 2022, Silvaco entered into the 2022 Credit Line which bore interest at a rate of prime plus 1% per annum.
-In May 2024, the outstanding balance under the 2022 Credit Line was repaid in full and the 2022 Credit Line was terminated.
+As of December 31, 2023, the principal balance of the 2022 Credit Line was $2.0 million.
+In May 2024, the outstanding balance under the 2022 Credit Line was repaid in full, and the 2022 Credit Line was terminated.
 The Company did not recognize any gain or loss on the extinguishment of the 2022 Credit Line.

 In December 2023, the Company entered into a loan facility with East West Bank (the “East West Bank Loan”) which had a maturity date of December 14, 2025 and provided for borrowings of up to $5.0 million bearing interest at a per annum rate equal to one half of one percent (0.5%) above the greater of (i) the prime rate or (ii) four and one half percent (4.5%).
-The Company recognized a loss on debt extinguishment of $0.1 million and interest expense of $0.2 million during the year ended December 31, 2024, with respect to the East West Bank Loan.
+The Company drew $4.3 million on the East West Bank Loan during the year ended December 31, 2024, and repaid the $4.3 million in full in May 2024.
+Accordingly, the Company recognized a loss on debt extinguishment of $0.1 million and interest expense of $0.2 million during the year ended December 31, 2024, with respect to the East West Bank Loan.
 In May 2024, the East West Bank Loan was terminated.

-On April 11, 2024, the Company amended its license to use, perform, display, copy, reproduce, modify, adapt, alter, customize, translate or otherwise create derivative works based on certain technology of NXP to develop and make licensed designs for the Company’s account, and to market, demonstrate, promote, sell, offer to sell, distribute and otherwise dispose of such licensed designs for total cash consideration of $6.0 million, to be paid over 5 years, pursuant to which the Company recorded an associated vendor financing obligation, which has a balance of $3.2 million as of December 31, 2025.
-The Company determined that this vendor financing obligation had an imputed interest rate of 9%, which is reflective of its borrowing rate with similar terms.
-The Company recognized interest expense of $0.3 million during each of the years ended December 31, 2025 and 2024.
-The Company’s vendor financing obligation is comprised of the following payments as of December 31, 2025:
+On April 11, 2024, the Company amended its license to sell the NXP IP for total cash consideration of $6.0 million, to be paid over 5 years, pursuant to which the Company recorded an associated vendor financing obligation, which has a balance of $4.4 million as of December 31, 2024.
+The Company determined that this vendor financing obligation had an imputed interest rate of 9%, which is reflective of its borrowing rate with similar terms to that of the license agreement, and recognized interest expense of $0.3 million during the year ended December 31, 2024.
+The Company’s vendor financing obligation is comprised of the following payments as of December 31, 2024:

 For the year ending December 31,Amount